-- D. Regents' Medal: The Regents' Medal shall be awarded on suitable occasions and with appropriate ceremonies to persons who have made outstanding contributions to the university, to the State of New Mexico, or to the United States.
-Documented nominations may come from any group or individual, through the administration, for consideration for this honor by the board. - E. Autonomy of Regents: The local autonomy of each Board of Regents should be strengthened and the number of regents on each board should remain the same.
-The board opposes any super Board of Regents or one central board of operation; further, the New Mexico Higher Education Department should be purely a coordinating financial review body and not involved in any kind of day-to-day business or administration of the university.
+D. Regents' Medal: The Regents' Medal shall be awarded on suitable occasions and with appropriate ceremonies to persons who have made outstanding contributions to the university, to the State of New Mexico, or to the United States.
+Documented nominations may come from any group or individual, through the administration, for consideration for this honor by the board.

-Rule Administrator: Board of Regents Scope: NMSU System Effective Date: 03.16.16 is Effective Date of amended 1.05.20.
-C. Revision History: 03.16.16 BOR approved amendment to Regents Policy 1.05.20 which was replicated in the ARP, Rule 1.05.20 to maintain consistency.
+Rule Administrator: Board of Regents

+Scope: NMSU System

+Effective Date: 03.16.16 is Effective Date of amended 1.05.20.
+C.

+Revision History: 10.19.16 the BOR amended Regents Policy 1.05.20; this replicated Rule is amended to maintain consistency.
+03.16.16 BOR amended Regents Policy 1.05.20; this replicated Rule is amended to maintain consistency.
 10.21.15: BOR approved Policy 1.05.20 as initial Rule 1.05.20.
 Prior History of Policy 1.05.20 : 04.09.13 Amendment recommended by Administrative Council; 05.10.13 Board of Regents approved.
-07.13.10 Amendment recommended by Administrative Council; 07.20.10 Board of Regents approved.
+07.13.10 Amendment recommended by Administrative Council; 07.20.10 Board of

+Regents approved.